 For his other subjects, he's at standard grade level.
 He'll take pre-calculus as a junior.
 He's taken a few regular science classes but doesn't plan on taking APs for these subjects.
 His GPA is a high 3.9.

 Maxwell scored 1400 on the SAT: 800 on Evidence-Based Reading and Writing, but 600 on Math.
-He also scored 5s on AP English Lit and English Language, as well as 800 on the SAT Literature Subject Test.
+He also scored 5s on AP English Lit and English Language.

 Extracurriculars and Awards